Last Updated: Oct 18, 2018

 - Nutcracker Ballet Party: If you loved the Nutcracker ballet, turn this celebrated play into a full fledged holiday party.
 This delightful party is characterized by decor based on angels, ballet dancers, Winter-inspired decorations, and toy soldiers.
 If you’re looking to avoid red and green this season, a Nutcracker ballet party is perfect for you.
 Find more inspiration for a Nutcracker Ballet party here.

 - Cookie Exchange: Host a cookie swap party that’s kid-friendly for a sweet holiday gathering.
 Have each attendee bake and bring one type of cookie along with the recipe so the cookie exchange is a success.
 You can set up a packaging station for guests to decorate their boxes before picking out their cookies.

 - Ugly Christmas Sweater Party: You can never go wrong with an Ugly Christmas Sweater party theme.
 This theme is highly popular and loved ones look forward to finding their ugly Christmas sweater every year.
+Make sure to check out our funny Christmas party invitations if you pick this theme.
 You can pair this theme with classic Christmas colors since the focus of the party is on the guests instead.
 Don’t forget to offer a prize for the guest with the most hideous Christmas sweater!

 - Christmas Costume Party: Host a costume party this year and encourage guests to dress up.
 You can have guests wear Christmas colors or come as their favorite Christmas movie character.
 Either way, costume parties are always creative and allow guests to play a larger role in making your party a success.
 You can also pair this theme with classic Christmas decorations.